Pocket/recommendation-api/README.md

 We use this app for serving customers recommendations of topics they might like.

-[Pocket only] See the [Service Directory](https://getpocket.atlassian.net/wiki/spaces/PE/pages/1626177549/RecommendationAPI) for information on contacts, architecture, and usage.

 ## Development Setup & Running Tests

 For complete instructions, see [docs/development.md](/docs/development.md).